passivsystems/protean/README.md

 Or just download a release and unpack it into a location of your choice, then run with:

     java -jar protean.jar

+### Command line interface

+## Without building

+    lein deps

+    lein run

+will show usage instructions.

+    lein run services

+will list configured services.

+## Building

+    lein uberjar

+will produce a jar file in target 'xyz-standalone.jar'

+rename this, move it to where you want and then use

+    java -jar protean.jar

+or

+    protean

+will show usage instructions.

+    protean services

+or

+    java -jar protean.jar services

+will list configured services.

+We recommend 'drip' (github.com/flatland/drip) to speed things up with the command line.
+The sample script uses drip.

 ## Documentation